-Retro derives from the Latin prefix meaning “backwards or in past times” .
-Generally, we use the term to categorize any styles (art, deco, fashion etc.) that have been created in the past and refers to the new things that display characteristics of the past.
+Retro derives from the Latin prefix meaning “backwards or in past times”.
+Generally, we use the term to categorize any styles (art, deco, fashion etc.) that have been created in the past and refer to the new things that display characteristics of the past.

-Retro Fashion term was first used by London designers to refer a style that is consciously derivative or imitative of trends, modes, fashions, material, technique or attitudes of the recent past.
-It generally implies 20-40 years earlier, for example, clothing from the 1980s to 2000s could be retro.
+London designers first used the Retro Fashion term to refer to a style that is consciously derivative or imitative of trends, modes, fashions, materials, techniques, or attitudes of the recent past.
+It generally implies that 20-40 years earlier, for example, clothing from the 1980s to 2000s could be retro.

-Vintage clothing is rated high in terms of style, pattern, material and timelessness.
+Vintage clothing is rated high in terms of style, pattern, material, and timelessness.
 On the other hand, retro-style clothing is likely to have a more polished and updated look.
-It means that those clothes are designed with old-style but contemporary or new material may be used.
+It means that those clothes are designed in the old style, but contemporary or new materials may be used.
 The concept of retro can be better defined as imitated and reproduced designs.

-Please check Vintage Fashion Style and Bohemian Fashion Style pages for more detail.
+Please check the Vintage Fashion Style and Bohemian Fashion Style pages for more detail.

 1980 - 2000.
-A decade of bold style, extravagant designs, colors, and silhouettes and heaping amounts of permed hair and anything with shoulder pads.
+A decade of bold style, extravagant designs, colours, and silhouettes and heaping amounts of permed hair and anything with shoulder pads.